In the Whole Town, There (Is/Are) Two Good Restaurants; or, Why is Everyone Saying “There Is”?

 That a reply to a yes/no question should take the form of not just a number but a percentage also seems to underscore the extent to which numbers—data—play in the way we perceive the world around us.
 Nearly every aspect of our lives—the algorithms that keep track of us; our preoccupation with the number of likes, followers, friends, downloads, views, and shares on social media; the number of stars we assign to almost every transaction or service we encounter; the grades that students value more highly than what they learn; our obsession with tracking the minutiae of every aspect of our health; the endless stats and polls that fill the news; not to mention the financial and economic numbers we all fret over—has become increasingly dominated by a veritable spreadsheet of numerical figures that preoccupy our thinking, tell us what is good and determine how we should think and act.

 So what are the words that this phrase has supplanted?
 “Absolutely,” “Oh yeah, for sure,” “Without a doubt,” “No question,” “Certainly,” “Of course,” “Don’t worry”—plus any number of other phrases unique to a particular context.
 Perhaps some of these expressions have lost their credibility; perhaps we have come to doubt their value or earnestness the way many of us have grown to distrust much of what we hear.
 Or perhaps it’s a reflection of a culture that is constantly texting and tapping on keys: just as thumbing out full words and sentences on one’s phone or hitting the shift key is annoying and time consuming, speaking actual words and full sentences has similarly become just as troublesome and mentally taxing.
 (It’s one of the great ironies that with every increase in convenience brought about by some technological advancement, whatever labour remains is regarded as intolerably vexing.)
 Numbers, though, are both more reliable and instantaneous.
-As writers like Jacque Ellul and Neil Postman have described, modernity has given way to a world that values efficiency above all else, believes that technical calculation is superior to human judgment, sees subjectivity is an obstacle, and regards what can’t be measured as non-existent or a pseudo-problem.
+As writers like Jacque Ellul and Neil Postman have described, modernity has given way to a world that values efficiency above all else, sees technical calculation as superior to human judgment, regards subjectivity is an obstacle, and considers what can’t be measured as non-existent or a pseudo-problem.

 Although it may appear as though I’m making far too much of this seemingly benign little phrase that has become popular recently, I see the prevalence of words like 100%, literally, and honestly as emblematic of a larger societal shift toward an increasingly simplistic, grammatically impoverished use of English that instead of freeing up expression only makes us more limited in our ability to articulate ourselves; and given the role that AI has begun to play in many of our lives with its ability to produce text that is, at once, far more sophisticated than what I’d ordinarily see from the average college student yet also extraordinarily banal, flat, and hollow-sounding, I expect our language will continue to change in strange and unexpected ways.
 It’s something I’d like to explore in other posts.